akshiv/phys408FourierOptics/LabNoteBook.md

 $f(x,y) \approx 1+i\theta$
 Then the intensity is:
 $|f(x,y)|^2~\approx 1+i\theta-i\theta-i^2\theta^2 = 1+\theta^2$
-Visually, us, cameras and many other devices detect light by direct measurement of the light intensity
+Visually, us, cameras and many other devices detect light by direct measurement of the light intensity.
+And since $\theta<<1$ the phase difference is not usually distinguishable.

+If we were to phase shift the DC

 2. Insert the vertical razor blade with a wedge of clear plastic taped to it into the Fourier Transform plane.
 How does this “phase plate” allow you to modify the phase of the DC component while leaving all (most) of the other components unaffected?